IBM/trusted-service-identity/docs/spire-helm.md

 export SPIRE_SERVER=192.168.99.112
 export SPIRE_PORT=30064
 ```
-For the purpose of this tutorial, where both server and agents are deployed in the same cluster, we can either use the Ingress values defined above, or we can use `ExternalName Service`, and point at the service created in a different namespace (e.g. tornjak):
+For this tutorial, where both server and agents are deployed in the same cluster, we can either use the Ingress values defined above, or we can use `ExternalName Service`, and point at the service created in a different namespace (e.g. tornjak):

 ```console
 kubectl -n spire create -f- <<EOF